ajmorton/advent_of_code/2024-pypy/Thoughts.md

 So far this is 1n 86x speedup.
 Annoyed I can't hit 100x

 # Day 07 - Bridge Repair
 Go read itertools.
 Plug in values.
 Meh.
 I guess I should write the memoises version at some point.

+edit: There we go, back under a millisecond.
+3000x speedup for the memoised recursive impl. @functools.cache is a tiny cheat but I assume a handrolled dict gets similar results.
+Reversing the string cat was a fun one to think about.